mfix22/emilyhansel.me/pages/studyhall/index.md

 ### Audio description {% image src="/assets/img/studyhalls/ad.png" alt="" width=64 height=64 .study-hall-icon .study-hall-header-icon /%}

-For blind and visually impaired audience members, we're partnering with [Gravity Access Services](https://www.jesscurtisgravity.org/programs#access) to offer live audio description and a pre-show haptic access tour for the 7:30pm performance on Saturday, May 18th.
+For blind and visually impaired audience members, we're partnering with [Gravity Access Services](https://www.jesscurtisgravity.org/programs#access) to offer live audio description for the 7:30pm performance on Saturday, May 18th as well as a pre-show haptic access tour at 6:45pm.

 Audio description is a live audio track spoken by a professional audio describer to audience members with visual impairments through a wireless headset system.
 It provides clear and engaging descriptions of the meaningful visual details of a performance.
 A haptic access tour is a live pre-show tour that allows patrons to experience—through touch and their own movement— the space, performers, costumes and objects in addition to key movement elements in the performance.